VikParuchuri/surya/README.md

 - `--langs` is an optional (but recommended) argument that specifies the language(s) to use for OCR.
 You can comma separate multiple languages.
 Use the language name or two-letter ISO code from [here](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
 Surya supports the 90+ languages found in `surya/languages.py`.
 - `--lang_file` if you want to use a different language for different PDFs/images, you can optionally specify languages in a file.
 The format is a JSON dict with the keys being filenames and the values as a list, like `{"file1.pdf": ["en", "hi"], "file2.pdf": ["en"]}`.
 - `--images` will save images of the pages and detected text lines (optional)
-- `--results_dir` specifies the directory to save results to instead of the default
+- `--output_dir` specifies the directory to save results to instead of the default
-- `--max` specifies the maximum number of pages to process if you don't want to process everything
-- `--start_page` specifies the page number to start processing from
+- `--page_range` specifies the page range to process in the PDF, specified as a single number, a comma separated list, a range, or comma separated ranges - example: `0,5-10,20`.

 The `results.json` file will contain a json dictionary where the keys are the input filenames without extensions.
 Each value will be a list of dictionaries, one per page of the input document.
 Each page dictionary contains: